blib-la/blibla-comfyui-extensions/README.md

 | :-----------------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------: |
 | ![vertical](https://github.com/failfa-st/hyv/assets/1148334/c6553232-52f9-4d61-a954-bc0c4645b333) | ![horizontal](https://github.com/failfa-st/hyv/assets/1148334/2b519e3f-554b-48f9-9b81-cd1515ec393b) |

-## Single Extensions
+## Single Extensions Usage

-In addition to the bundled extension, individual extensions are also available.
-These include:
+Each extension is fully capable of functioning individually.
+This allows you to incorporate only the extensions you need, rather than the entire suite.

+Simply download the desired file from the [`extensions`](extensions) directory and place it in the extensions folder of ComfyUI.

+1. Download the required file for example, [linksRenderMode](extensions/linksRenderMode.js).
+2. Transfer the file to `path/to/ComfyUI/web/extensions`.
+3. The folder structure should appear as: `path/to/ComfyUI/web/extensions/linksRenderMode.js`.

 ## Contribution

 Want to contribute to ComfyUI Extensions?
 We encourage community input and improvements!
 Check out our [CONTRIBUTING](CONTRIBUTING.md) guide for more information.

-## License

-ComfyUI Extensions is licensed under the AGPL-3.0 License.
-See [LICENSE](LICENSE) for more information.